25 VS Code Extensions Worth Installing in 2026

 }

-Knowing what not to install is just as important.
-Here are popular extensions I have tried and removed:
+Knowing what not to install is arguably as important as knowing what to install.
+Here are popular extensions I've tried and removed:

-• GitHub Copilot Chat (standalone): Now integrated into the main Copilot extension, so the standalone is redundant.
+- GitHub Copilot Chat (standalone): Now integrated into the main Copilot extension, so the standalone version is redundant.

-• Settings Sync: VS Code has built-in settings sync now.
+- Settings Sync: VS Code has built-in settings sync now.
 Turn it on under Settings > Turn on Settings Sync.
+No extension needed.

 More extensions means slower startup and higher memory usage.
+That's just physics.
 A few tips to keep things snappy:

-1. Disable extensions per workspace.
-You do not need Docker extensions when writing a Python script.
+Disable extensions per workspace.
+You don't need Docker extensions when writing a Python script.
 Right-click an extension and choose "Disable (Workspace)" to turn it off for specific projects.
+Takes two seconds.
+Makes a real difference.

-2. Check startup performance.
-Open the Command Palette and run "Developer: Show Running Extensions" to see which extensions are using the most resources.
-Anything consistently above 100ms activation time deserves scrutiny.
+Check startup performance.
+Open the Command Palette and run "Developer: Show Running Extensions" to see which extensions are eating the most resources.
+Anything consistently above 100ms activation time deserves a hard look.

-3. Use extension packs sparingly.
+Use extension packs sparingly.
 Extension packs install multiple extensions at once.
-Make sure you actually need all of them -- often you only use 2-3 out of a pack of 10.
+Make sure you actually need all of them — often you'll only use 2-3 out of a pack of 10.
+That's 7 extensions consuming resources for nothing.

-4. Update regularly.
-Extension authors frequently optimize performance in updates.
-Outdated extensions can cause conflicts with newer VS Code versions.
+Update regularly.
+Extension authors frequently optimize performance.
+Outdated extensions can cause conflicts with newer VS Code versions and run slower than their current releases.

 My list of 25 is tailored to my workflow as a full-stack TypeScript developer.
-Your ideal list will look different depending on your stack:
+Yours will look different.

 Python developers should add: Python (Microsoft), Pylance, Jupyter, Black Formatter.